 Trade No. Unit No. Topics Ref.
 Hrs.

 1 Unit 1 Electronic Components 5 4

 1.1 Introduction to Electronic Components Exposure to usual electronic equipment/instruments such as Multimeter, Oscilloscope, Function generator, IC tester and Power supply, Information about their front panels, Demonstrations on their working, Hands-on for measurement of component values and DC voltage using multi-meter, AC mains voltage/1 KHz Square wave/any small signal from function generator on Oscilloscope, Testing of sample digital ICs using IC tester.
 OR Repairing of gadgets and appliances: Elementary skills of repairing juicer, mixer, grinder, etc.

-2 Unit 2 Unit 2 PCB Laboratory Exercises
+2 Unit 2 PCB Laboratory Exercises 6

-2.1 , , , , , , , , , , , , , , , , , , , ,
+2.1 Layout drawing, Positive and negative film making, PCB etching and drilling, Tinning and soldering technique.
+4

 3 Unit 3 Hardware and Networking 7, 8 4

 3.1 Dismantling of a Personal Computer (PC), Identification of Components of a PC such as power supply, motherboard, processor, hard disk, memory (RAM, ROM), CMOS battery, CD drive, monitor, keyboard, mouse, printer, scanner, pen drives, disk drives etc.

 3.2 Assembling of PC, Installation of Operating System and Device drivers, Boot-up sequence.
 Installation of application software (at least one).

 3.3 Basic troubleshooting and maintenance.

 3.4 Identification of network components: LAN card, wireless card, switch, hub, router, different types of network cables (straight cables, crossover cables, rollover cables) Basic networking and crimping.

 4 Unit 4 Traditional Trades 1, 2 4

-5 Unit 5 5.1 Carpentry Use and setting of hard tools like hacksaws, jack planes, chisels and gauges for construction of various joints, wood turning and modern wood turning methods.
+5 Unit 5 5.1 5.2 Carpentry Use and setting of hard tools like hacksaws, jack planes, chisels and gauges for construction of various joints, wood turning and modern wood turning methods.
 One carpentry job involving a joint and report on demonstration of a job involving wood turning required for successful completion of module.
 OR Electrical board wiring House wiring, staircase wiring, and wiring diagram for fluorescent tube light, Godown wiring and three phase wiring for electrical motors.
 OR Sheet Metal Practice Introduction to primary technology processes involving bending, punching and drawing various sheet metal joints, development of joints.
 Utility job in sheet metal required for successful completion of module.
 3D Modeling and Printing Modeling approaches for ideation and creation.
-Developing a CAD file (iges/stap/dwg) of a 3D model and export it as an stl file for the 3, 4 4 5.2 (.iges/.step/.dwg) of a 3D model and export it as an .stl file for the purpose of 3D printing.
+Developing a CAD file (.iges/.step/.dwg) of a 3D model and export it as an .st file for the purpose of 3D printing.
 Importing the 3D .stl file to generate a .gcode file for 3D printing through slicing, using open source software.
 Introduction to 3D printing: methodologies, best practices, material and model variation.
 Live printing sessions of generated .gcode files in real time with optimal parameters and troubleshooting.
+3, 4 4 Total 20

-20 st Students can opt for any one of the three trades from Unit 4.
+^{} Students can opt for any one of the three trades from Unit 4.